-ICT (Information and Creative Technology) and Computing are two disciplines that involve the use of computers in modern society.
+ICT (Information and Creative Technology) and Computer Science are two disciplines that involve the use of computers in modern society.
 ICT focuses on the use of programs and how software solutions are developed and deployed in business.
 Computing investigates how the programs we use are created.
 It also examines how computer hardware and software work on a logical and electronic level.

-Miss Kathryn Holliday - Computer Science Teacher
+Miss Kathryn Holliday - Teacher of Computer Science and ICT

 Mrs Joanne Cummings – Head of ICT and Technology